openenclave/openenclave/doc/GettingStarted.md

 - <https://github.com/01org/linux-sgx>

 Both contain detailed instructions about building and installing these pieces.
-As a convenience, OpenEnclave provides a script for downloading, building and installing both the driver and the AESM service.
-From the root of the OpenEnclave source tree, type the following command:
+As a convenience, Open Enclave provides a script for downloading, building and installing both the driver and the AESM service.
+From the root of the Open Enclave source tree, type the following command:

 ```
 $ sudo make -C prereqs